cfpb/hmda-platform/Documents/2016_Data_load.md

 The easiest way to load data to a running application is through a couple of shell scripts, listed below.
 The appropriate host and port need to be set up to point to the server running the `Filing API`.
+These script need to run in directory where HMDA 2016 .txt files are located.

 ## Data load script

 Loads 2016 data.
-Needs to run in directory where HMDA 2016 .txt files are located.

 ```shell
 host=localhost